 Throughout the academic year, KCAI students have opportunities to meet, work with and hear lectures by a wide range of campus visitors, many of whom are celebrated artists and designers.
 Often, they conduct workshops during their stay.
 Some take time to talk with students one-on-one and critique their work.

 We invite you to join us for Current Perspectives.
-Lectures are FREE and take place in Epperson Auditorium in Vanderslice Hall on the KCAI Campus.
+Lectures are FREE and take place in Epperson Auditorium in Vanderslice Hall on the KCAI campus unless noted.

 Spring 2019 Current Perspective Guest Speakers

 Lauren F. Adams

 Thursday, February 7